HemaSakshi-112006/HemaSakshi-112006/README.md

 - HTML, CSS, JavaScript(learning phase)
 - Python (learning phase)
 - Git & GitHub
+## goal:
-##not trying to be prefect but to atleast progress to be a consistent one 👩🏻‍🎓⭐⭐
+not trying to be prefect but to atleast progress to be a consistent one 👩🏻‍🎓⭐⭐